 Just as all media channels are blurring, social media platforms too are expanding and becoming marketplaces, advertising vehicles, public and private chat forums and more.
 Technology can be utilized on the side of the business, acting as a vital tool to help stay on-top of brand protection programs and to unlock intelligence about which platforms customers are using and how they interact with the brand in such forums.

-In turn, this understanding can focus campaign efforts, help to prioritise the most important social media strategy from a marketing perspective and determine where customers are most likely to encounter, and subsequently be at risk from, brand infringement and security threats.
+In turn, this understanding can focus campaign efforts, help to prioritize the most important social media strategy from a marketing perspective and determine where customers are most likely to encounter, and subsequently be at risk from, brand infringement and security threats.

 Cyber criminals are upping their game when it comes to brand infringement and social media scams.
 As a result, organizations need to prioritize online brand protection and invest in social media expertise, which can provide an invaluable support, especially when it comes to navigating emerging social media trends and threats.